 Because these funds remain on PURE’s balance sheet, they help to keep premiums low.
 They also provide an incentive for PURE to deliver great service to our membership because, in the event you leave PURE, the funds within your SSA at that time (less any premiums owed to PURE) will be returned to you (or your estate in the case of death).
-After 10 years of membership, you become a PURE Gold member2 and become eligible for annual cash distributions from your SSA.
+After 10 years of membership, you earn PURE Gold status2 and become eligible for annual cash distributions from your SSA.

-SSA balance.
 Your SSA balance can increase only as the result of future allocations.
 The balance does not earn interest and you cannot make deposits into this account.
-While future allocations are not guaranteed, PURE has made an allocation in each of the past nine consecutive years.3

-Tax information.
-SSA allocations are generally considered a return of premium so, unless you have a unique circumstance that enabled you to deduct the original cost of your PURE policies from your taxable income, the SSA allocation should not create a taxable event.
+SSA allocations are considered a return of premium so, unless you have a unique circumstance that enabled you to deduct the original cost of your PURE policies from your taxable income, an SSA allocation should not create a taxable event.
 However, PURE is not a tax advisor and suggests you consult your ﬁnancial planner or tax preparer with questions or for advice.

 1. The precise handling of SSA’s is subject to PURE’s Subscriber’s Agreement and Power of Attorney, with oversight from the Florida Office of Insurance Regulation.
 PURE’s operating results depend substantially upon the Company’s loss experience.
 Actual experience may deviate from expected results due to factors including frequency of losses or multiple large losses.

 2. PURE Gold is the marketing name used to refer to Senior Members, a designation given to PURE members (policyholders) who have been a part of the membership for 10 years or more.